Limerick Desmond League: History

-The league was founded in January 1955 following a meeting at the Desmond Castle, Newcastle West.
-It was agreed to call the league – the Desmond League and its founding members included – Killonan F.C., Newcastle West A.F.C., Tralee Dynamos and A.F.C.
+The Limerick Desmond Football League (LDFL) was founded in January 1955 following a meeting at Desmond Castle in Newcastle West.
+In its early years, the league also included teams from County Kerry.
+Originally called the Desmond League – Desmond meaning South Munster in Irish – the founding members included Killonan F.C., Newcastle West A.F.C., Tralee Dynamos and A.F.C.
 Askeaton.
 These four teams contested the first league championship which was won by Killonan.
+They were joined by Killarney Athletic at the start of 1966.

-In it early years the league also included teams from County Kerry.
-In 1966 Joe Wickham initiated reforms that helped modernize the league and by 1969 it featured twenty teams.
-In 1971 Tralee Dynamos and Killarney Athletic left the Desmond League to become founder members of the Kerry District League.
+The Desmond League was re-organised following a meeting in October 1966.
+Attended by the general secretary of the Football Association of Ireland (FAI), Joe Wickham, the reforms aimed to improve the league's structures and help increase its independence from the Limerick District Management Committee (LDMC), who ran the Limerick District League.
+By 1969, the league featured twenty teams including Celtic Rangers, Kilcolman Rovers and Glin Rovers.
+In 1971, Tralee Dynamos and Killarney Athletic left the Desmond League to become founder members of the Kerry District League.
+Celtic Rangers and Foynes became the two clubs who dominated the league in the early seventies.
+The league then lost both Newcastle West and Foynes to the LDMC's league.

+Between 1978 and 1981, Kilcolman won four league titles in a row.

 Recent seasons has seen the number of teams affiliated to the league and as a result, the number of divisions.
 The 2018/19 season saw the league reduced to three divisions (Premier Division, Division One, Division Two).
 The league also saw a number of club mergers.
 Killeany AFC merged with Bally Rovers to form Killeany/Bally Rovers FC.
 Also, Newcastle West Rovers and Newcastle West AFC merged to form Newcastle West Town.
 Adare United and Kilcornan merged at underage but at junior level AK United and Adare United remained separate entities.

 In 2019/20, just three divisions of ten teams affiliated.
 Ferry Rangers, Ballysteen, Feenagh, Rockhill Rovers and Killeaney/Bally Rovers all withdrew from junior football.
 Mountcollins and a number of B teams took their place.

 The league also entered the Oscar Traynor Trophy after a number of years absence.

 League pyramid

 The league forms a division based on the number of applications from clubs.
 The aim is to create divisions with an even number of teams, therefore the format can be subject to change each year.
-Below is the format for the 2023/24 season.
+Below is the format for the 2023–24 season: